wootra/peekaboo-store/packages/peekaboo/README.md

 ```

 `createPeekaboo` creates Peekaboo object.
 And this object can be shared everywhere.
 There is no limitation of number of stores.
-You can make multiple if you want to manage the content based on pages.
+You can make multiple if you want to manage the content based on pages. `peekaboo-store` will give you easy usage.
+Whereever you want to cut the data, use `._boo` to access to trackable `BooType` object. using `BooType`, you can either use hook, accessing to data with `.get()`, or set the data with `.set()`.

 ### consume data (usePeekaboo)